dycons/consents/docs/error_codes.md

 ##### 404002

 The resource by which you are attempting to query for other data cannot be found.
 The given record ID does not correspond with any existing data for this resource.

+##### 404003

+The resource associated with the data that you are attempting to create or update cannot be found.
+The given record ID does not correspond with any existing data for that resource.

 ## 500--- Codes